krudie/IDES/README.md

 - [File Format for Supervisory Event Set Models](docs/api/EventSetFileFormat.md)
 - [Guide to writing plugins for IDES ](docs/api/GuidePlugins.md)

+## Contributing

+Pull requests are welcome.
+Please refer to the [Guide for contributors](docs/dev/develop.md) for information about how to build the project and for notes relevant to IDES developers.

 ## Known issues

+* IDES fails to launch on newer macOS
 * Poor automatic placement of event labels on edges
 * Occasional poor automatic placement of edges
 * Node labels may not be centered properly when exporting to LaTeX or EPS